vedph/gve-doc/model/hierarchy.md

 ![alt text](img/entities.png)

+### Carriers

 Starting from the material side (top of the diagram), everything starts with our **carriers**.
 A carrier is defined as "the concrete, physical object that contains, among other things, the textual witnesses and is then digitally reproduced and described in the edition".

 In the diagram we are representing two notebook carriers, named H55 and H54.
+So, the first of our entities is the material one, the _carrier_, which will be given all the metadata required to represent it as a physical document preserved in some archive.

+### Snapshots

 These notebooks contain many texts.
 In the diagram we focus on a single epigram, which happens to be found in both these notebooks.
-Each corresponds to a version of the "same" epigram, but even before that, at the lowest level of our model hierarchy there are the [snapshots](textual), a highly structured and computable digital model representing the **textual situation** specific to that carrier.
-The "textual situation" is defined as "the transmitted sum of all variants of textual versions on a text carrier".
-The snapshot is not just a container of variations of a text, but a compact model capable of generating all of them with their metadata, via operations which represent the scholars' interpretation of the annotations chaotically scattered on the carrier.
-As such, it can also be used to animate the history of the making of this specific text across all its supposed stages, as hinted by all the annotations on the carrier.
-So, when we are interested in getting into the details of autograph texts, a carrier will usually contain multiple snapshots, each referred to a specific text.
+At the lowest level, the text in each carrier is represented by a [snapshot](textual), a highly structured and computable digital model representing the **textual situation**, i.e. “the transmitted sum of all variants of textual versions on a text carrier”.

+The snapshot is not just a container of variations of a text, but a compact model capable of generating all of them with their metadata, via operations which represent the scholars’ interpretation of the annotations chaotically scattered on the carrier.
+Also, in addition to the snapshot textual data, we might want to provide more metadata to each text, like e.g. a comprehensive comment, shelfmark numbers, bibliographic references, etc. In this context, the snapshot model would just be a subset of this larger entity representing the textual situations in each carrier.
+Given that the snapshot model is still at its core, we name this entity _snapshot_ from its most important part.

-At a higher level, typically scholarly critical judgement usually ends up defining a final **epigram version** from each snapshot.
+### Epigram Versions †

+Above the snapshot level, in theory one could think of a _single_ text version, defined by scholarly judgment, for each of the textual situations.
+This might be the **epigram version** layer represented in the diagram.

+Yet, in VEdition this is not typically the case; in most texts, the variations are too fluid, and their analysis is often so difficult that thinking about such a reconstructed text would be impossible.
+So, this layer would probably be discarded; as seen above, additional metadata for the snapshot will still be available at that lower level.

+### Epigrams

+At a higher level instead, we identify all those snapshots in their respective carriers as variations of the same text.
+Even though it is not possible to reconstruct this text, nonetheless we will probably want to add more metadata to the entity representing it.

+From a practical point of view, avoiding duplicating all the metadata we would have to repeat in each snapshot we consider a variant of the same epigram is a sufficient reason to define an epigram entity.
+This entity happens not to have a text, but it collects all the metadata shared among all its variations as witnessed by snapshots.

-Let us provide a less abstract example: the below picture was taken from a spreadsheet collecting all the epigram versions from all the carriers:
+Let us provide a less abstract example: the picture below was taken from a spreadsheet collecting all the epigram versions from all the carriers:

 ![alt text](img/xls-epigrams.png)